-In accordance with the provisions of Legislative Decree no. 24 of 10 March 2023, Missoni has adopted the Whistleblowing Policy and Procedure (which is an integral part of the Model), to allow its employees and all those who operate and have relations with the Company to make reports concerning violations of national regulatory provisions and violations of EU regulatory provisions that harm the public interest or the integrity of Missoni, of which they may have become aware within the Company's work context, in order to ensure that all appropriate actions are taken and measures implemented to address the violations stated in the report and, consequently, to avoid their recurrence.
+In accordance with the provisions of Legislative Decree 24 of 10 March 2023, Missoni has adopted the Whistleblowing Procedure (which is an integral part of the Model), to enable its employees and all those who operate and carry out transactions with the Company, to report breaches of national provisions and EU provisions, which harm the public interest or the integrity of Missoni, of which they have become aware in the Company's work context, in order to ensure that all appropriate actions are taken and that all measures are implemented to address the reported breaches and, consequently, to prevent their recurrence.

-With regard to the Model, the reports may signal any violations regarding the provisions of the Decree and/or violations of the Model and/or Code of Ethics, including not necessarily alleged criminal offences but also any conduct that is not in line with company procedures and policies or inherent "bad management" activities of which the reporting parties have become aware as part of their jobs.
+With respect to the Model, the reports may concern any breaches of the provisions of the Decree and/or of the Model and/or the Code of Ethics, and do not necessarily configure an offence.
+Indeed, they may also indicate a type of conduct that differs from the Company's procedures and policies or inherent poor management activities of which the whistleblowers have become aware as part of the functions performed.

-Internal reports will be managed according to the provisions laid down by the Whistleblowing Procedure.
+The internal reports will be managed in line with the provisions of the Whistleblowing Procedure.

-In particular, the following internal reporting channels are in place:
+In particular, the following internal reporting channels are available: